Select Bus Service: B82

 The B82 Limited was converted to Select Bus Service in October 2018.
 The B82 SBS did not replace limited service between Bay 37th St and Coney Island.
 The B82 is the 3rd Brooklyn bus line (the MTA's 18th) to have Select Bus Service, and the only SBS line to run on weekdays only.
 Service on late nights and weekends is provided by the B82 local.
-The B82 SBS is based out of the East New York Depot.
+The B82 SBS is based at the East New York Depot.